 This project is a bad deal.
-It is a second generation projects don't have to meet the LCP's design standards to the second it has second generation projects don't have to meet public's view of the harbor from a second highway in order to add a non-priority land use.
-It is deficient in the analysis of the policy and as including; design alternatives for an enhanced public promanade, public view implies and the relationship to LCP policy and real world trip generation encoment to support the lack of traffic mitigation.
-Based on this record, the MPA proposal is not sufficiently device the lack of traffic mitigation.
-Based on this record, the MPA proposal is not sufficiently device the lack of traffic mitigation.
-Based on this record, the MPA proposal is not sufficiently device the lack of traffic mitigation.
-Based on this record, the MPA
+Is take a proceeding that second-generation projects don't have to meet the LCP's design standards the the public barbor-side promenade.
+It substantially reduces the public's view of the harbor from a standard including highway in order to add a non-priority land use.
+It is deficient in the analysis of the policy andas including; design alternatives for an enhanced public promenade, public view implicit that the relationship to LCP policy and real world trip generation assessment to support the lack of traffic mithration.
+Based on this record, the MPA proposal is not sufficiently desicional to warrant approval and probably should be referred back to the County to address that desicionalies prior to further Coastal Commission review.

-I appreciate the opportunity is revealed these comments and hope that these thoughts will assist the Commission in their revealed in their revealed in the comments and hope that these thoughts will assist ce: Commissioners
+I appreciate the opportunity is provide these comments and hope that these thoughts will assist the Commission in their review of this current project proposal.